 Old Karuizawa Ginza Street

-Old Karuizawa Ginza Street (軽井沢銀座通り) is the must-visit spot when you visit Karuizawa.
+Old Karuizawa Ginza Street (軽井沢銀座通り) is a must-visit spot when you visit Karuizawa.
 The 750-meter-long street is lined with long-established shops that preserve both traditional and trendy boutique stores.
-Even if you plan on just window-shopping through the bakeries, cafes, and local speciality shops, we are sure you will still have a lot of fun!
+Even if you plan on just window-shopping through the bakeries, cafes, and local specialty shops, we are sure you will still have a lot of fun!

 For more information, refer to our article on The Recommended Spots to Visit on Old Karuizawa Ginza Street!